JThomasDevs/Capstone/Databases_IT-145_Artifact/README.md

 # Software Design and Engineering Artifact

-This project is an enhanced version of my original IT-145 Animal Registry artifact, now featuring a RESTful Java backend and a user-friendly Python GUI.
-The application allows users to manage, view, and reserve rescue animals (dogs and monkeys) through a modern web interface.
+This project is an enhanced version of my original IT-145 Animal Registry artifact, featuring a RESTful Java backend with SQLite database integration and a user-friendly Python GUI.
+The application allows users to manage, view, and reserve rescue animals (dogs and monkeys) through a modern web interface with persistent storage.

 ## Features
-- **RESTful API (Java, Javalin):** Exposes endpoints for managing animals and reservations.
+- **RESTful API (Java, Javalin):** Exposes endpoints for managing animals and reservations
-- **Python Streamlit GUI:** Provides an intuitive web interface for interacting with the backend.
+- **Python Streamlit GUI:** Provides an intuitive web interface for interacting with the backend
-- **Modular Design:** Backend and frontend are decoupled, allowing for future expansion (e.g., database integration).
+- **Database Integration:**
+  - SQLite database with JPA/Hibernate ORM
+  - Persistent storage for all animal records
+  - Transaction management for data integrity
+  - Proper error handling and data validation

 ## API Endpoints
 The Java backend exposes the following endpoints (default port: 8647):